Modalm/jbryer.github.com/_posts/2012-12-10-Markdown_Jekyll_R_for_Blogging.markdown

 	gem install rinruby

 Create `rmarkdown.rb` and place it in the `_plugins` folder.
-The convert class follows:
+The convert class follows and can be [downloaded here](https://github.com/jbryer/jbryer.github.com/blob/master/_plugins/rmarkdown.rb).

 	module Jekyll
 		class RMarkdownConverter < Converter